-The National Park Service is seeking information in its investigation of a break-in and significant vandalism at a historic house in the town of Thurmond, W.Va., within the New River Gorge National River.
+The National Park Service is seeking information in its investigation of a break-in and significant vandalism at a historic house in the town of Thurmond, W.Va., within the New River Gorge National Park and Preserve.

 Sometime during the weekend of March 3-5, most likely on Saturday, March 4, one or more vandals entered the building, known to many as "Fatty Lipcomb’s," and damaged most of the historic items inside.
 The vandals destroyed doors and windows, ripped railing off the second-story porch, threw doors and furniture from the second floor out onto the ground, and spray-painted walls with graffiti and profanity.